jakobzhao/geog458/weeks/week07/readme.md

 ### 2.5 Behaviors

-the javascript behavior can be stored in an seperate javascript file in the js subfolder or embedded in a `script` tag to the very end of the `body` tag.
+the javascript behavior can be stored in a separate javascript file in the js subfolder or embedded in a `script` tag to the very end of the `body` tag.

-Below is a general sequential procedure of a geonarrative.
+Below is a general sequential procedure of a GeoNarrative.

 ```js
 // 1.
 Select those elments that wil be frequent used.